Kakamotobi/Learned/DSA/13-Binary-Heaps.md

 ### Binary Heaps vs Binary Search Trees
 - Similar in that each node can have at most two children.
 - However, unlike a binary search tree, *binary heaps have no order to the left or right*.
-- Also, unlike a binary search tree, which can become lop-sided to one side, *binary heaps are compact and take the least amount of space possible*.
+- Also, unlike a binary search tree, which can become lop-sided to one side, binary heaps are compact and take the least amount of space possible.
-  - i.e., every left and right is filled before going down.
-All the children of each node are as full as they can be and the left children are filled out first.
+  - i.e., ***every left and right is filled before going down.
+All the children of each node are as full as they can be and the left children are filled out first.***
+### Binary Heap Big O
+- Insertion - O(log n)
+- Removal - O(log n)
+- Searching - O(n)
 ### Uses of Binary Heaps
 - Binary Heaps are commonly used to implement ***Priority Queues***.
 - Binary Heaps are also used with ***Graph Traversal algorithms***.